QuestPDF/QuestPDF-Documentation/docs/api-reference/page.md

 ## Continuous page size

 It is possible to define a page size with known width but dynamic height.
-In this example, the resulting page has constant width equal to A4 page's width, but its height depends on the content:
+In the following example, the resulting page has a constant width (equal to the width of an A4 page, but its height depends on the content:

 ```csharp{13}
 public class StandardReport : IDocument